Things to do in Samos in the coming months

 -

-The Ireon Music festival started in 2003 and has become one of the biggest music festivals in Greece.
-Local, National and International bands play Rock/Pop/Electro and Reggae throughout this 3-day event.
-This year the even is celebrating its 16th.
+The Ireon Music Festival started in 2003 and has become one of the biggest music festivals in Greece.
+Local, National, and International bands play Rock/Pop/Electro and Reggae throughout this 3-day event.
+This year the event is celebrating its 19th.
 Find more information here:

 -

-7 – 13th of August - Samos Young Artists Festival
+TBC: 7 – 13th of August - Samos Young Artists Festival -

-For the 9th consecutive year, this even will be held in the ancient theater of Pythagorion.
+For the 9th consecutive year, this event will be held in the ancient theater of Pythagorion.

 -